-We have a long rich and long-dated history of customer centricity, innovation and delivering state-of-the-art technology solutions that define the forefront of the industries we operate in.
+We have a rich and long-dated history of customer centricity, innovation and delivering state-of-the-art technology solutions that define the forefront of the industries in which we operate.
 As a result, we constantly seek new ways to enhance the performance of our customers by fostering a culture of continuous improvement and innovation.
 This drives technology leadership, deeper customer partnerships, and new customer development, enabling us to capitalize on the ample headroom in our large, growing addressable markets.
+Furthermore, our solutions are deployed with a focus on integrated sustainability.